jhalverson/data_science/project_blood_donations/README.md

 #### Exploratory data analysis

 I began the problem by exploring the data ([see notebook](https://github.com/jhalverson/data_science/blob/master/project_blood_donations/exploratory_data_analysis.ipynb)).
+There were no missing values and the extreme values appeared to be sane.
+One could attempt to identify outliers but that was no attempted here.
 The correlation matrix of features showed that two features (total volume and number of donations) were perfectly correlated so one of them was dropped.
 Several plots were then constructed of the remaing three features including a three-dimensional scatter plot.
 After inspecting the various figures it was not obvious how to distinguish between the two classes.

 #### Feature engineering